7 Natural DIY Beauty Treatments You Can Make With Fruit

 Take a bowl and put all the dry ingredients into it.
 Mix them well until a homogeneous mixture without lumps is formed.

-Add yogurt and honey to the mixture and stir everything together until all the ingredients are entirely bent and reached a creamy consistency.
+Add yogurt and honey to the mixture and stir everything together until all the ingredients are entirely bent and reach a creamy consistency.

 Apply the paste all over your face.